Jilesh980/Text-To-HTML/CONTRIBUTING.md

 ```bash
 npm run lint
 ```
+## Editor Integration:
+Make sure your code editor is set up to utilize the specified configurations for several features.
+You can find the VSCode settings in the '.vscode/setting.json' file for reference.

 7. Test your changes to ensure they work as expected.
 8. Commit your changes with descriptive commit messages:
 ```bash